 23 February 2017

-The Director-General of Security leads ASIO and is responsible to the Attorney-General of Australia.
+The Director-General of Security leads ASIO and is responsible to the Minister for Home Affairs.

 Duncan Lewis joined the Australian Army after schooling in Western Australia, and graduated from the Royal Military College Duntroon in 1975.
 During his 33-year career in the military, Duncan commanded at all levels, including command of the Special Air Service Regiment.
 He served with the United Nations during the 1982 Lebanon War and on operations in East Timor.
 His last military appointment was as a Major General, Special Operations Commander Australia, where his forces were engaged in operations in Iraq and Afghanistan.